ARE BASEBALL CARDS GOING DOWN IN VALUE

 The rise of internet auction sites like eBay in the late 1990s made it much easier to buy and sell individual cards.
 This also contributed to the increased supply being dumped on the market after 2000.
 With so much easy liquidity, it was harder for sellers to demand the inflated prices seen during the peak of the collectibles craze.

-Read also: BASEBALL CARDS THAT NEVER WERE MADE
+Read also: ARE BASEBALL CARDS STILL COLLECTIBLE

 A key factor has been the decline in the number of new collectors entering the hobby.
 The generation that grew up collecting in the 1980s and 90s has aged out of the hobby in large numbers.
 Younger generations today are more focused on digital goods rather than physical collects like cards.
 This has lessened overall demand pressure in the market that could help support prices.